raynergoh/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# TrackerGuru User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+TrackerGuru is a **keyboard-focused desktop app built for property agents to manage their contacts** efficiently.
+By replacing point-and-click workflows with fast keyboard commands, it helps users complete contact management tasks significantly faster than conventional tools.
 <!-- * Table of Contents -->
 <page-nav-print />